 Pictured here is Pastor Mankin in September 2017 with the unfinished baptismal font.
 His design, in the shape of Noah's ark, recalls Luther's baptismal "Flood Prayer," in which Luther reminds us that the deliverance of Noah and his family prefigures our deliverance from sin and death through Holy Baptism.

-The hosting church body for the Northwest Reformation 500 Festival Worship service is the Northwest District of the Lutheran Church—Missouri Synod (LCMS).
+The host church body for the Northwest Reformation 500 Festival Worship service is the Northwest District of the Lutheran Church—Missouri Synod (LCMS).
 Rev. Dr. William Weinrich (pictured), Professor of Historical Theology and Coordinator of Military Chaplaincy at Concordia Theological Seminary, Fort Wayne, Ind., will serve as guest preacher.
 An energetic and engaging speaker, Dr. Weinrich brings both an accomplished academic career and a dynamic ability to reach people in everyday language.
-His message will energize you to share the Reformation legacy of Christ alone, by grace alone, through faith alone as you reach out in your community.
+Preaching on the Song of Mary (the Magnificat), Dr. Weinrich's message will energize you to share the Reformation legacy of Christ alone, by grace alone, through faith alone as you reach out in your community.
 (Read more about Dr. Weinrich at our News page.)

 Rev. Paul Linnemann, President of the Northwest District of the Lutheran Church—Missouri Synod, will serve as presiding minister at the service, leading us in prayer and praise.

 Massed Festival Choir: More Than 200 Voices